nitrologic/forge/blog.md

-During development grok often got naming rights on some variables, but DeepSeek was down right companionable.
+During roha foundry forge development Grok got naming rights on some key variables, but DeepSeek was down right companionable from the start.

 ![](media/roha3.png)